Andrew-Jones657/andrew-jones657.github.io/Missouri_Redistricting_2022.md

 <h3 class="center"> Rules for Congressional Redistricting </h3> <br>

 <p> <em> Population Equality </em> is essential, as congressional districts must be drawn down to the person.
-This principle stems from the Wesberry v Sanders (1964) decision, in which the US Supreme Court reviewed large population deviations in congressional districts in Georgia, and determined that the equal protection clause from the 14th Amendment also applies to congressional districts.
+This principle stems from the Wesberry v Sanders (1964) decision, in which the US Supreme Court reviewed large population deviations in congressional districts in Georgia and determined that the equal protection clause from the 14th Amendment also applies to voters in congressional districts.
-While this may vary somewhat depending on redistricting provisions in a state's constitution (e.g. in Iowa and West Virginia counties cannot be split), generally, population deviations must be as minimal as practicable.
+While the degree of population equality may vary depending on redistricting provisions in a state's constitution (e.g. in Iowa and West Virginia counties cannot be split), generally, population deviations must be as minimal as practicable.
 Otherwise, failing to uphold population equality can render a map unconstitutional.  </p> <br>

 <figure>